19 Easy Summer Dinner Recipes for Family Meals

 Summer Grilled Cheese

-Jaclyn Keifer: I’m a huge fan of taking classics and jazzing them up.
+Jaclyn Keifer said: I’m a huge fan of taking classics and jazzing them up.
 I love easy things in the summer, especially if there are extra veggies in there for my kiddos.
 What a simple yet scrumptious way to enjoy a winter classic in the summer!
 From Super Healthy Kids

 Fresh Corn and Tomato Fettuccine